Skip to content

 marketdatapath str

-Path to the market data folder containing yearly/monthly subfolders with zipped files.
+Path to market data folder with yearly/monthly subfolders

 required